lpzhang/crawler/README.md

-# crawler
-crawler images from website for ImageNet Extra Dataset
+#crawler images from website

-step 1: crawl image url
+step 1: crawl image url ./crawl_image_list/crawl_image_list.sh
-download_image_list.sh call gettyimages_flickr_download_image_list.py to:
-crawl images id and url from keywords output image list file which eachline contains image id and url
+crawl images id and url from keyword file results which each file contains image id and url are store in ./output

-step 2: download image from url wget_download_images.sh call wget_download.sh to: download images from crawled file from step 1 which contain image id and url.
+step 2: download image from url ./download_images/download_images.sh download images from above crawled file outputs are store in ./output

+#delete similar images compare to other dataset
-step 3: Refiner for ITSELF
+step 1: Refiner for ITSELF
 delete duplicate images based on histogram features

-step 4: Refiner for Train
+step 2: Refiner for TRAIN
-delete images which are similar with Imagenet train dataset
+delete images which are similar with trainval set

-step 5: Refiner for Test
+step 3: Refiner for TEST
-delete images which are similar with Imagenet Test dataset
+delete images which are similar with testset